 A must Read: Smart way to kill bacteria on kitchen sponge

-The kitchen is another heaven for plastic.
+The kitchen is another heaven for zero waste tips to avoid plastic.
 Virtually all the kitchen tools such as mixer, toaster, or cooking spoons come in the form of plastic.
 As you know, there is a saying “You are what you eat,” and this should be as much as possible plastic free.
 Especially if you have kids, it is vital to surround them with as little plastic as possible.
-Take a look around the kitchen and try to substitute.
+Take a look around the kitchen and try to substitute with our zero waste tips.

 17. Wooden Kitchen Accessions instead of plastic